-Page: 3 of 32 Date: / 3.
-Animal Product Description 3.1 Name or type of all animal materials or animal products entering the physical boundaries of the RMP: Raw milk 3.2 Name of product leaving the physical boundary of the RMP (product description): Yoghurt 3.3 Intended consumer: Humans (general public) 3.4 Intended use of product: Chilled ready-to-eat (the product does not require further processing or additional preparation by the consumer) 4.
-Limits 4.1 Regulatory limits in relation to risks from hazards to human health: Salmonella spp.ND/25g L. monocytogenes ND/25g Coagulase Positive Staphylococci (S.aureus) 1000cfu/g B. cereus 1000cfu/g E. coli 100cfu/g 4.2 Regulatory limits in relation to wholesomeness are outlined in App endix N. 4.3 Any Operator defined limits (in relation to hazards to human health, wholesomeness): 4.4 Regulatory limits in relation to risks from false or misleading labelli with the Food Standards Code. ng or representation of yoghurt are addressed by compliance 4.5 If the regulatory limits are not met then the process outlined in App pendix I is carried out 5.
-Description of Process 5.1 Inputs: Refer to Table 3 of Appendix M 5.2 Main Process Steps: Refer to Table 3 of Appendix M 5.3 Outputs: Refer to Table 3 of Appendix M 6.
-Uncontrolled Hazards There will be no likely uncontrolled hazards present in yoghurt because they are controlled in the processes set out in the appendices.
+Page: 3 of 33 Date: /

+3. Animal Product Description 3.1 Name or type of all animal materials or animal products entering the physical boundaries of the RMP: Raw milk 3.2 Name of product leaving the physical boundary of the RMP (product description): Ice cream (manufactured in accordance with a permitted method of processing, namely pasteurisation or ice cream treatment) 3.3 Intended consumer: Humans (general public) 3.4 Intended use of product: Frozen ready-to-eat 4.
+Limits Regulatory limits and any operator defined limits in relation to risks from hazards to human health and to the wholesomeness of ice cream: Salmonella spp.ND/25g L. monocytogenes ND/25g Coagulase Positive Staphylococci (S.aureus) 1000cfu/g B. cereus 1000cfu/g E. coli 100cfu/g 4.2 If the regulatory limits are not met then the process outlined in App pendix I is carried out 4.3 Any Operator defined limits (in relation to hazards to human health, wholesomeness): 4.4 Regulatory limits in relation to risks from false or misleading labelli compliance with the Food Standards Code ing or representation of liquid milk are addressed by 4.5 If the regulatory limits are not met then the process outlined in App pendix I is carried out 5.
+Description of Process 5.1 Inputs: Refer to process flow diagram for the manufacture of ice cream in Appendix M: HACCP.
+5.2 Main Process Steps: Refer to process flow diagram for the manufacture of ice cream in Appendix M: HACCP.
+5.3 Outputs: Refer to process flow diagram for the manufacture of ice cream in Appendix M: HACCP.
+6. Uncontrolled Hazards There will be no likely uncontrolled hazards present in ice cream because they are controlled in the processes set out in the appendices.

-7. Identification and Control of Hazards and Other Risk I Factors 7.1 In order to identify, control, manage, eliminate, or minimise risk fa ensure that the yoghurt is fit for its intended purpose, the standard Appendix N will be used and adhered to.
-7.2 The operator ensures that the following legislative requirements:Animal Products Act 1999 Animal Products (Dairy) Regulations 2005 Animal Products (Dairy Processing Specifications) Notice 2006 Food Act 1981 Australia New Zealand Food Standards Code (FSC), Chap pter 1 - Chapter 2 General Food Standards • Food Standard 2.5.3 - Yoghurt means a fermented milk whether the standard and the standard stand here the fermentation has been carried out with lactic acid producing micro-organisms.
-1. Fermented milk may contain other foods.
-2. Micro-organisms used in the fermentation of fermen ted milk must remain viable in the product.
-3. Fermented milk and the fermented milk portion of a food containing fermented milk must contain: a.
-Protein (measured as crude protein) must be a minimum of 30g/kg b. pH must be maximum 4.5 c.
-Micro-organisms from the added culture should d be a minimum of 1,000,000 cfu/g (colony forming units) Food Standards Code Part 1.2 - Labelling and Other Infor mation Required Animal Products (Dairy Processing Specifications) Notice · are met hu: are met by: having knowledge of where to obtain an up-to-date versior referring to them frequently and if there are any changes to any processes.
-7.3 Critical control point/s (CCP): Pasteurisation 7.4 Justification for the CCP's identification: NZFSA determination, facilitated by application of Coord Alimentarious Decision Tree
+Page: 4 of 33 Date: /

+7. Identification and Control of Hazards and Other Risk Factors

+7.1 In order to identify, control, manage, eliminate, or minimise risk factors involved in processing and producing ice cream, and to ensure that the ice cream is fit for its intended purpose, the standards, processes, and procedures detailed in Appendix A - Appendix N will be used and adhered to.

+7.2 The operator ensures that the following legislative requirements:

+- Animal Products Act 1999 - Animal Products (Dairy) Regulations 2005 - Animal Products (Dairy Processing Specifications) Notice 2006 - Food Act 1981 - Australia New Zealand Food Standards Code (FSC), Chapter 1 Chapter 2 General Food Standards - FCS Standard 2.5.1 including packaged cow's milk for retail sale: milkfat minimum 32 g/kg, protein (measured as crude protein) minimum 30 g/kg and skim milk: milkfat maximum 1.5 g/kg protein (measured as crude protein) minimum 30 g/kg - FSC Part 1.2 Labelling and Other Information Required are met by:

+- · having knowledge of where to obtain an up-to-date version of them; and - refering to them frequently and if there are any changes to any processes.

+7.3 Critical control point/s (CCP): Pasteurisation or ice cream treatment 7.4 Justification for the CCP's identification: NZFSA determination, facilitated by application of Codex Alimentarious Decision Tree